 - Provide on-site and regional training in the following areas:

-- Recognizing and Responding to Suicide Risk, for counseling center professionals.
+- Recognizing and Responding to Suicide Risk (RRSR), for counseling center professionals.

 - Gatekeeper Training - Also called suicide prevention "first aid".
 Just as anyone can learn CPR, people from many roles can learn to identify, respond to and get help for a person who may be at risk for suicide.
 On a college campus, training participants would include staff from any student services office, RA's, RD's, student advisors, campus ministry, campus police as well as students themselves.
-We use the following evidence based programs: ASIST, safeTALK, QPR, and Campus Connect.
+We use the following evidence based programs: ASIST, safeTALK, Mental Health First Aid (MHFA), and Suicide to Hope.

 - Training for campus planners in the development, implementation and evaluation of a comprehensive plan.